Zvi Citron

 RADIATION HARD ZERO-DEGREE CALORIMETER

 The proposed research will provide for the development and eventual construction of new radiation hard Zero Degree Calorimeter (ZDC) detectors for the ATLAS and CMS experiments at the Large Hadron Collider (LHC).
-The currently installed ZDC at the LHC are not sufficiently tolerant of radiation for the upcoming running of the LHC, and further their design is not compatible with the modifications planned for the LHC tunnels in 2024-2025.
-We will devise a robust Cherenkov light detector of unprecedented radiation tolerance.
-This will begin with a comprehensive regimen of radiation testing of each detector component, in parallel with tests of each component’s effectiveness for light production and transmission.
-The results learned from these tests will be integrated into construction of detector prototypes whose performance will be checked in beam tests.
-The project will culminate with a final design for the ZDC.
+The currently installed ZDC at the LHC have been refurbished and improved for Run 3, however their design is not compatible with the modifications planned for the LHC tunnels for Run 4.
+Together with our collaborators we will produce a robust High Luminosity-ZDC for LHC Run 4.

 ABOUT THE GROUP